thomasperi/nobl/README.md

 ### `progress`

-If a `progress` option is a function, it runs once every time control is ceded.
+If the `progress` option is a function, it runs once every time control is ceded.

 ```javascript
 import { nobl } from 'nobl';